 Neutering refers to the castration of the male reproductive organs (the testicles).
 This procedure provides major health benefits for your male.
 In addition to preventing unwanted litters, neutering your male companion prevents testicular cancer, and prevents prostate problems.

 Your neutered male will also be better behaved.
 Neutered cats and dogs focus their attention on their human families.
 On the other hand, unneutered dogs and cats may mark their territory by urinating inside the house.
 Many aggression problems can be avoided by early neutering.
 Your male dog won’t want to roam away from home either.
 An intact male will do just about anything to find a mate!
-That includes digging his way under the fence and making like Houdini to escape from the house.
-And once he’s free to roam, he risks injury in traffic and fights with other males.
+That includes digging his way under the fence and making like Houdini in order to escape from the house.
+And once he’s free to roam, he risks injury from various sources, such as traffic and fights with other males.

 Prior to surgery, pre-anesthetic blood work is done to check your pet’s kidney and liver values.
 Both of these organs are responsible for filtering anesthesia out of the bloodstream.
 If there are any issues with the kidneys or liver, your pet might have difficulty recovering from the anesthesia.
-Pets can occasionally have congenital kidney or liver issues that are not detected without Blood Work.
+Pets can occasionally have congenital kidney or liver issues which cannot be detected without Blood Work.